 Maximum capacity for our site is 36 guests at one time (currently reduced from the usual 41 to allow social distancing) and we have ample free parking.
 Please note capacity is temporarily capped at 36 to allow for social distancing.
 We have no catering on site although 3-hour events will include a hot drinks break with a tea, coffee or hot chocolate for everyone.
 We have a small shop onsite that sells chocolate bars and merchandise.

 Please note all observing is weather-dependent and our events go ahead whatever the weather (except when severe weather makes access unsafe).
 If it is cloudy then we have a well-rehearsed back-up plan of additional talks, activities such as handling real meteorites and we can bring the cosmos alive with a memorable imagery on our presentation screens.
 Full darkness will depend on the season, however we can make observations in twilight of brighter objects such as the planets or moon.
 Please note the moon phase also has an impact on how much you will see each night: https://skyandtelescope.org/astronomy-resources/astronomy-questions-answers/how-does-the-moons-phase-affect-the-skyglow-of-any-given-location-and-how-many-days-before-or-after-a-new-moon-is-a-dark-site-not-compromised/

 Booking out the observatory and making the trip up to Kielder may not be an option for everyone, or your group may be larger than our capacity.
 We offer other services to make sure everyone can be inspired by the “Kielder moment”.
-Most of our work is in the North East region, but for an additional fee we can travel to other regions.
+Most of our work is in the North East region, but for an additional fee we can travel to other regions and offer online options.